Editors / Editorial Board

 Current Editorial Board members:

-Rachel Alpha Johnston Hurst is Professor of Women's and Gender Studies at St. Francis Xavier University in Antigonish, Nova Scotia.
+Rachel Alpha Johnston Hurst (Journal Editor) is Professor of Women's and Gender Studies at St. Francis Xavier University in Antigonish, Nova Scotia.
 Her research is concerned with the relationships between power, embodiment, and (visual) culture, from the perspectives of psychoanalysis and decolonial thought.
 She is author of Surface Imaginations: Cosmetic Surgery, Photography, and Skin (MQUP, 2015), editor of Representing Abortion (Routledge, 2021), and co-editor of Skin, Culture, and Psychoanalysis (Palgrave, 2013) as well as a special section of Atlantis (41.1).
 Her most recent essays have been published in History of Photography, Feminist Studies, Configurations, and Body & Society.